The support of singular stochastic PDEs: Introduction

-Theorem~\ref{thm:mainThm} is a direct consequence of a support theorem for random models, Theorem~\ref{thm:main}, and the continuity of the solution operator.
+Once we know \eqref{e:suppModel}, Theorem~\ref{thm:mainThm} is a direct consequence of the continuity of the solution operator given in \cite[Thm~2.21]{BrunedChandraChevyrecHairer2017}, combined with the fact that, given a measure $\mu$ and a continuous map $F$, $\supp F^*\mu$ is given by the closure of $F(\supp \mu)$.
 It will become clear from our proof that for a ``tweaked'' choice of renormalisation constants $\tilde c^\eps_\tau = k^\eps \circ h \circ g^\eps_\BPHZ(\tau)$ with $k^\eps \to \one^*$ as $\eps \to 0$ one can show that, denoting by $\tilde u^\eps$ the classical solution to the system (\ref{eq:singular:SPDE}) with renormalisation constants $\tilde c^\eps$, one still has $\tilde u^\eps \to u$ in probability in $\CX$, but one has the stronger statement

 for any $\eps>0$.

 We also have a characterisation of the support in the spirit of Stroock and Varadhan's support theorem for SDEs \cite{SupportThm}.
 The ``correct'' way to resolve the issue of divergent renormalisation constants in such a description turns out to be the following.